johnsonb-ucar/reStructuredText/README.rst

 4. 'Data Atmosphere' Stream Files for CESM Experiments
 ------------------------------------------------------

 "Stream files", which are the data source from which the coupler imported atmospheric forcing for use by other components in CCSM (circa 2011).
-1 member and 1 year/file.
-48 exist.
-Up to 80 could be made.
+Each file contains 1 member and 1 year and 48 files exist.
+Up to 80 of these files could be made.

 ``{hpss}/POPyy/Forcing_YYYY/ FV2deg_Cplr_out_single-POP15-EM.cpl.ha2x1d.gztar`` where ``YYYY = 2000,...,2010`` and ``EM = 1,...,48``.

 These contain files: